50+ Tax Deductions (You’re Missing) as a Blogger and Content Creator: Tax Season Tips for Online Influencers

 Home Office

-• PC equipment used to blog
+• PC equipment used to blog or create content online

 • Home Office (room exclusive use only, contact us for more details)